+These 3 days in Santorini will be actioned packed and a little exhausting, because the sun is certainly draining!
 Having said that, you will see the beauty of the island in abundance, before probably moving onto your next destination.
 If you spend too long on any island, or indeed any destination, you run the risk of becoming tired of it, and that would undermine the wonder of Santorini.

 There is a reason why this island is so iconic the world over, and once you get your first glimpse you will understand completely.
 Remember to take everything slow, just like the pace of life and the locals do, and you will be living the true Santorini life.

 On top of this, try and speak a few words of Greek, even if it is just ‘hello’, ‘thank you’, ‘please’, and ‘goodbye’, because the locals will be thrilled, and you’ll get so much out of your short visit as a result.

 Countless cruises and ferries visit Santorini every single day during the summer months, so getting to and from this amazing example of natural beauty is not at all difficult.
 The most difficult part of it all will probably be leaving!

 The great advantage about visiting Santorini for a few days, perhaps as part of an island hopping experience, is that it is a ‘try before you buy’ kind of deal, and you will almost certainly be back, full of memories of that bitesize trip to paradise.